 Herbicides are frequently used in addition to manual weeding as it is more economical due to a longer lasting effect.
 Glyphosate and Triclopyr are the herbicide typically used and is applied with knapsack sprayers using low drift nozzles.
-Chemical weeding is once per year.
+Chemical weeding is once to twice per year depending of the growth of weeds..